chuckstack/chuckstack.github.io/src-ls/postgres-convention/column-convention.md

 - `is_valid` - boolean that indicates if a record has passed all validators <!-- TODO: define workflow validator - type of event workflow -->
 - `is_include` - boolean that indicates if a record is of type include.
 Including a record could potentially impact all records that are not included.
 Said another way, including a record could potentially exclude all other records.
 - `is_exclude` - boolean that indicates if a record is of type exclude.
 Excluding a record only impacts that specified record.
 - `is_singleton` - indicates that only a single record or object should exist for group or category.
-Used for example to indicate if more than one attribute tag is allowed for given combination of table_name, uu, stk_attribute_tag_type_uu.
+Used for example to indicate if more than one attribute tag is allowed for given combination of table_name, uu, stk_tag_type_uu.
 If `is_singleton`=true, then only one instance of an attribute tag type is allowed per record.
 - `batch_id` - `text` indicating this record was processed as part of a batch operation.
 A single record couple participate in multiple batches. if so, use the noun_adjective approach (example: batch_import_id).
 - `table_name` - `text` referencing the name of a table.
 This column is often generated.
 - `column_name` - `text` referencing the name of a column.